robillardstudio/c-climate-public/README.md

 * pymongo
 * pymongo[srv]
 * pickle
+* pythonosc

 Data
 -------

 ### Disclaimer

-It was decided to publish here the traning data in csv format.
+It was decided to publish here a part of the traning dataset in csv format.
 The purpose is to allow the training of the model in case the `model.pkl` can't be read because of possible updates of the scikit-learn librairy.
 Another reason for our choice relies on the fact that the training data is entirely anonymised.
+It does not include the names of the lobies or the blogs from which the data may have been collected.
+Ethical aspects have been taken into account.
+No negative effects on people have been identified so far.
+Transparency is claimed as an important aspect of this publication.
 Be aware the training data does not include the test set.
 For accessing the full dataset and learning about its method, please refer to References below.
-For any claim regarding the publication of the training data in the current repository, please contact gaetanrobillard.studio@gmail.com.
+For any claim regarding the publication of the training dataset in the current repository, please contact gaetanrobillard.studio@gmail.com.

 Path for accessing the training data : `machine_learning/dataset-training/training.csv`